 8.5 Wood Lane continues beyond the rail way bridge towards Gedling House and Gedling Wood Farm and although the area is visually separated by the railway embankment the connection with the historic core of the village is maintained.
 From the rail bridge Wood Lane ascends towards Gedling House Woods and on the southern side are the former and present grounds of Gedling Manor and residential properties are present on the northern side.
-The proposed Conservation boundary follows the narrow road corridor and includes Gedling Manor and its present grounds on the southern side of the road and the curtilages of the properties on the northern side including the listed building at 11 and 15 Wood Lane.
+The Conservation boundary follows the narrow road corridor and includes Gedling Manor and its present grounds on the southern side including the listed building at 11 and 15 Wood Lane.